gnuyent/sundial/README.md

 information (logs, screenshots, etc) as possible.

 ## Contributing
-sundial is licensed under the MIT license.
+sundial is licensed under the GPL2 license.
 Pull requests are welcome.

 sundial does not guarantee that you meet all the prerequisites to take a class.
 Always consult an academic counselor before registering for classes.